bobebend/Cardiovascular_diseases_risk_prediction/README.md

 Classification Report on Testing Data:
               precision    recall  f1-score   support

-           0       0.92      0.99      0.96     56774
+           0       0.98      0.74      0.84     56774
-           1       0.50      0.07      0.12      4997
+           1       0.21      0.79      0.33      4997

-    accuracy                           0.92     61771
+    accuracy                           0.74     61771
-   macro avg       0.71      0.53      0.54     61771
+   macro avg       0.59      0.76      0.58     61771
-weighted avg       0.89      0.92      0.89     61771
+weighted avg       0.91      0.74      0.80     61771

 ## Let's Breakdown the Results
 ROC-AUC on Testing Data: 0.83 is the estimate of the model's performance on unseen data or the test set.
 This model is able to clearly distinguish between Heart Disease = 1 (positive) and Heart Disease = 0 (negative).

 ### Classification Data
-Precision: is the model's ability to correctly predict positives for Heart Disease (= 1) among the true positive cases.
-This model only predicts 50% of the predicted positives are true positive.
-Conversely, 92% of predicted negatives are true negatives.

-Recall: 0.07 for positive rates indicates this model is only correctly identifying 7% of the actual positive instances.

-F1-Score: Is the harmonic mean of precission and recall.
-This indicates a 12% accuracy for Heart Disease positive cases and a 96% accuracy for negative cases.
+#### Precision:
+Precision for class 0 (no Heart Disease) is high at 0.98, indicating that when the model predicts no Heart Disease, it is usually correct.

+Precision for class 1 (Heart Disease) is lower at 0.21, suggesting that predictions of Heart Disease are often incorrect.

+#### Recall:
+Recall for class 0 is 0.74, indicating that the model captures a substantial proportion of actual no Heart Disease instances.

+Recall for class 1 is high at 0.79, highlighting the model's ability to identify a significant portion of actual Heart Disease cases.

+#### F1-Score:
+The F1-score for class 1 is relatively low at 0.33, reflecting a trade-off between precision and recall.

+The weighted average F1-score is 0.80, indicating a reasonable balance between precision and recall across classes.

 Support: This is the number of samples in each class in the testing data.